-After some general information about our work towards this goal, you will find on-going updates of our progress.
+After some general information about our work towards this goal, you will find on-going updates of our progress in four categories:

-Our ASF co-ordinator has established a committee of students, staff and parents to oversee the progression.
+Our ASF co-ordinator has established a committee to oversee the progression.

-- Discretionary time throughout the year is being used by teachers and qualified coaches to coach the children in a range of non-competitive activities including individual and team sports.
-For example, swimming lessons are taking place for 1st and 2nd class in term four.
-Gaelic football and hurling skills are taught after school as well as athletics and basketball for 1st and 2nd
+Discretionary time throughout the year is being used by teachers and qualified coaches to coach the children in a range of non-competitive activities including individual and team sports.
+For example, swimming lessons are taking place for 1st class and above in the third term.
+Gaelic football and hurling skills are taught after school as well as athletics and basketball.

-- Each class is provided with at least 1 hour timetabled Physical Education per week.
-This can comprise of 2×30 minute lessons or 1 hour per week per class.
+Each class is provided with at least 1 hour of timetabled Physical Education per week.
+This is comprised of at least two 30-minute lessons.

-- Our P.E. policy is currently being reviewed by teachers as part of the Active School Flag process.
-It will be ratified by the Board of Management.
+Our PE Curriculum Policy was drafted by teachers as part of the Active School Flag process last year.
+It was ratified by the Board of Management.
 This plan will be reviewed and amended by staff every two years.
-All staff members have access to the P.E. plan as well as the PDST lesson plans for teaching all aspects of the P.E. curriculum.
+All staff members have access to the PE plan as well as the PDST lesson plans for teaching all aspects of the PE curriculum.

-- The KETNS yard, although very small, is kept very busy.
-There are no specific zones in the yard at the moment due to its size.
+The KETNS yard at our new premises is kept very busy.
 All the children are encouraged to run and travel freely around the yard.
 Ball and tag games are permitted and encouraged.
 The older children often teach the younger children new and exciting games.
 Yard markings were painted by a volunteer parent last Spring.

-- We are currently taking up the challenge of running around Europe.
-We aim to run to a least 5 countries before the summer holidays.
+We are currently taking up the challenge of running around Europe.

-- At the moment we have no competitive teams in our school.
-However, as we grow we plan on having a Basketball team, a Gaelic Football & Hurling team and also an athletics team that will represent the school in local competitions.
+At the moment we have no official competitive teams in our school.
+However, as we grow we plan on having a Basketball team, a Gaelic football and a hurling team.
+An athletics team has represented the school at Galway City Sports.